 Understanding Sustainable Management of Food

-The DNR's 2020-2021 Statewide Waste Characterization Study found that wasted food and food scraps made up 20% of trash going to Wisconsin landfills.
-This amounts to approximately 854,000 tons annually, or 294 pounds per person, in Wisconsin during the study period.
-The study estimated that more than three-quarters of this food could have been consumed by people.
+The DNR's 2020-2021 Statewide Waste Characterization Study found that wasted food and food scraps made up 20% of trash going to Wisconsin landfills — the largest single category.
+This amounts to an estimated 854,000 tons annually, or 294 pounds per person, in Wisconsin during the study period.
+More than three-quarters of this food could have been consumed by people.
 When food goes in the trash, so do resources, time and money.

 Sustainable Management Of Food

-The U.S. Environmental Protection Agency (EPA) has published the Wasted Food Scale, which prioritizes actions.
+The EPA Wasted Food Scale, prioritizes actions that reduce the environmental impacts of wasted food.
 Pathways are based on the findings of its 2023 report "From Field to Bin: The Environmental Impacts of U.S. Food Waste Management Pathways."

 Prevent Food Waste